hjagodzinski/C-Mock/README.md

 Overview
 --------

-C Mock is [Google Mock] [1] extension allowing for mocking functions.
+C Mock is [Google Mock][1] extension allowing for mocking functions.

 This is not either a patch to nor fork of Google Mock.
 This is just a set of headers providing a way of using tools for mock methods with mock functions in tests.

+C Mock is not intended to promote bad design.
+Its goal is to help people test their code.

+Before use of C Mock following reading is recommended:

+* [My code calls a static/global function.
+Can I mock it?][2]
+* [Defeat "Static Cling"][3]

 Requirements
 ------------